Immortality: Judaism

 but the sources vary on the beliefs of the Pharisees.
 The New Testament claims that the Pharisees believed in the resurrection, but does not specify whether this included the flesh or not.
-According to Josephus, who himself was a Pharisee, the Pharisees held that only the soul was immortal and the souls of good people will be reincarnated and "pass into other bodies," while "the souls of the wicked will suffer eternal punishment."
+According to Josephus, who himself was a Pharisee, the Pharisees held that only the soul was immortal and the souls of good people will be reincarnated and "pass into other bodies", while "the souls of the wicked will suffer eternal punishment."

 The Book of Jubilees seems to refer to the resurrection of the soul only, or to a more general idea of an immortal soul.

-Rabbinic Judaism claims that the righteous dead will be resurrected in the Messianic Age, with the coming of the messiah.
+Rabbinic Judaism believes that the righteous dead will be resurrected in the Messianic Age, with the coming of the messiah.
 They will then be granted immortality in a perfect world.
 The wicked dead, on the other hand, will not be resurrected at all.
 This is not the only Jewish belief about the afterlife.
 The Tanakh is not specific about the afterlife, so there are wide differences in views and explanations among believers.

+Indian religions

+The perspectives on immortality within Hinduism and Buddhism exhibit nuanced differences, with each spiritual tradition offering distinctive theological interpretations and doctrines concerning the eternal essence of the human soul or consciousness.